What is biodiesel?

 - Brake specific hydrocarbon and nitric oxide emission

 Upgradation to make biodiesel, meet the fossil fuel petrol composition

 By using the technology of fluid catalyst cracking, biodiesel upgradation is possible to yield gasoline composition.
-The streams like vacuum gas oil when mixed with biodiesel, FCC column cracks the heavy molecule without any change in operation temperature and catalyst composition.
-This type of technological upgradation make biodiesel more environmental friendly.
+The streams like vacuum gas oil when mixed with biodiesel, FCC column cracks the heavy molecule without any change in operating temperature and catalyst composition.
+This type of technological upgradation makes biodiesel more environmentally friendly.